altostra/altostra-orb/README.md

 [![Altostra](https://circleci.com/gh/altostra/altostra-orb.svg?style=svg)](https://app.circleci.com/pipelines/github/altostra/altostra-orb)

-Easily integrate your Altostra deployoment with your CircleCI
+Easily integrate your Altostra deployment with your CircleCI

-## Usage
+## Using

-To deploy a project directly to one of your instances, you can run:
+To deploy a project, use `altostra-orb` and provide the instance name and the environment:

 ```yaml
 version: 2.1